 ARE THERE SAFETY STANDARDS FOR EMF RADIATION AND WHO SETS THEM?

-The guidelines that are followed in Ireland are set by ICNIRP (International Commission on Non-Ionizing Radiation Protection).
-The guidelines were originally set in 1998, but were voted “out of date” & “obsolete”by the European Parliament in 2008.
+The guidelines that are followed in Ireland are set by ICNIRP (International Commission on Non-Ionizing Radiation Protection), a small private invitation-only organisation based in Germany.
+The guidelines were originally set in 1998 but are deeply flawed and obsolete.

-They do not adhere to the Precautionary Principle and only apply to “thermal effects”, ie heating and shock, and for very short periods of exposure.
-Decades of research and evidence shows, however, that biological non-thermal effects do occur with exposure to radiation, and at levels thousands of time lower than ICNIRP guideline levels.
+Decades of research and evidence shows, however, that biological non-thermal effects occur with exposure to radiation, and at levels thousands of time lower than ICNIRP guideline levels.
 So-called “safety standards” do exist for radio frequency (RF/EMF) radiation emissions, but these guidelines are based purely on thermal heating effects, and benefit the industry only.

 In March 2020, ICNIRP released updated guidelines, which still fail to protect.